Digging Up the Details on Sunnova Energy International Inc. (NOVA)

-On Friday, shares of Sunnova Energy International Inc. (NYSE:NOVA) marked $10.17 per share versus a previous $7.43 closing price.
-With having a 36.88% gain, an insight into the fundamental values of Sunnova Energy International Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-NOVA showed a fall of -8.87% within its YTD performance, with highs and lows between $6.12 – $20.87 during the period of 52 weeks, compared to the simple moving average of -13.43% in the period of the last 200 days.
+On Friday, shares of Sunnova Energy International Inc. (NYSE:NOVA) marked $10.91 per share versus a previous $12.61 closing price.
+With having a -13.48% loss, an insight into the fundamental values of Sunnova Energy International Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+NOVA showed a fall of -2.24% within its YTD performance, with highs and lows between $6.12 – $20.87 during the period of 52 weeks, compared to the simple moving average of -6.99% in the period of the last 200 days.

 Ladenburg Thalmann equity researchers changed the status of Sunnova Energy International Inc. (NYSE: NOVA) shares to a “Buy” rating in the report published on January 6th, 2020.
 Other analysts, including ROTH Capital, also published their reports on NOVA shares.
 ROTH Capital repeated the rating from the previous report, marking NOVA under “Buy” rating, in the report published on August 20th, 2019.
 Additionally, NOVA shares got another “Outperform” rating from Robert W. Baird, setting a target price of $15 on the company’s shares, according to the report published in August 20th, 2019.
 On August 20th, 2019, KeyBanc Capital Markets Initiated an Overweight rating and increased its price target to $13.
 On the other hand, Credit Suisse Initiated the “Outperform” rating for NOVA shares, as published in the report on August 20th, 2019.
 JP Morgan seems to be going bullish on the price of NOVA shares, based on the price prediction for NOVA, indicating that the shares will jump to $18, giving the shares “Overweight” rating based on their report from August 19th, 2019.
 Another “Buy” rating came from Goldman, providing a prediction for $18 price target according to the report published in August 19th, 2019.